 01.06.13.
 Giant seat, Gloucester St. Demolition sites behind, Isaac Theatre Royal restoration right

 01.06.13.
-Gloucester St view of quake ruined Christchurch Cathedral.
+Gloucester St view, quake ruined Christ Church Cathedral.
 Novotel repairs left.
-Abandoned Camelot Hotel right awaited demolition for NZ govt's / CCDU's Blueprint Convention Centre
+Abandoned Camelot Hotel right awaiting demolition for Central Library rebuild

 THE FRAME.
 E Frame between Manchester St & Madras St. Zilch going on behind cordon fences, amidst demolition sites & abandoned bldgs.
 S Frame between Tuam St & St Asaph St. I drove Tuam St daily & searched in vain for CCDU activity.
 Quake survivor car dealers, like Archibalds, VW, Renault, Lexus still traded near the hospital.
 The rest, zilch happening amidst cordon fences, demolition sites & abandoned bldgs.
 CERA fail.